justint/cs160-facedetection/README.md

 - [x] Rewrite Job queueing jQuery actions to load templated HTML instead of injecting HTML block snippets (use .parent to find proper job num, use jQuery .load())
 - [ ] Re-write Job.js to be a class
+- [ ] Have interface load what jobs are in current user's queue on page load
+- [ ] Large files take time to upload.
+Unfortunately, the client-side automatically adds the job to the UI list before it knows if the file is uploaded, possibly causing errors.
+I'll need to modify the templated HTML to have the button disabled by default, and have a loop on the client-side to ping the server periodically if the job file is uploaded.
+Once the server begins processing the file (app.post('/create-job'...) ), the server will return that request with a truthy value, indicating the file is fully uploaded.

 ### Want to do: